ReplicantCoder9000/Flux/DEPLOYMENT.md

    - `CLIENT_URL`: The URL of your client application (will be set after client deployment)
    - `NODE_ENV`: production
 6. Click "Create Web Service"
+7. Note: The server is configured to run in API-only mode and will not serve static files

 ## Step 3: Deploy the Client to Render